Joe Biden Calls Out Donald Trump Tweeting ‘Enough With The Anger And Division’

 — Weijia Jiang (@weijia) May 11, 2020

 Trump’s tweet about Asian Americans being angry at China came after a contentious moment on Monday during his coronavirus briefing.
-When reporter Weijia Jiang asked the president a question about his attempts to turn coronavirus testing into a global race, and he responded with “ask China,” The Inquisitr reported.
+When reporter Weijia Jiang asked the president a question about his attempts to turn coronavirus testing into a global race, he responded with “ask China,” The Inquisitr reported.
 Jiang tried to ask why he specifically asked her to ask China since she is of Asian descent, but he did not answer.
-After that exchange, Trump ended up abruptly leaving the briefing.
+After that exchange, Trump abruptly left the briefing.

 A new CNN poll showed that more of those people polled felt that Biden would unite the United States and not divide it.
-In fact, 55% said that Biden would serve to unite the country as opposed to 38% who felt Trump would be the better choice to bring united amid the growing divisiveness in the U.S. Also, 53% of people felt that Vice President Biden is trustworthy, where 38% saw that attribute in President Trump.
+In fact, 55 percent said that Biden would help bring the nation together, as opposed to 38 percent who felt Trump would be the better choice to bring united amid the growing divisiveness in the U.S. Also, 53 percent of people felt that the former vice president is trustworthy, where 38 percent saw that attribute in the president.

-In the replies on the tweet, some Twitter users referred to President Trump as the “Divider In Chief” and noted that they saw Biden as the “Uniter In Chief.”
-Several also gave the Vice President some advice about taking the gloves off with Trump, noting that he cannot be nice during the 2020 campaign because Trump wasn’t nice in 2016 and didn’t seem to be changing course for this year’s election either.
+In the replies on the tweet, some Twitter users referred to Trump as the “Divider In Chief” and noted that they saw Biden as the “Uniter In Chief.”
+Several also gave the latter some advice about taking the gloves off with Trump, noting that he cannot be nice during the 2020 campaign because Trump wasn’t nice in 2016 and didn’t seem to be changing course for this year’s election either.

 Of course, not everybody who responded had pleasant things to say to Biden.
-Many asked him how Trump’s original tweet was divisive, and others attempted to point to the so-called Obamagate scandal that Trump has tweeted about in recent days and adding a hashtag that read Bidengate.
+Many asked him how Trump’s original tweet was divisive, and others attempted to point to the so-called Obamagate scandal that the president has tweeted about in recent days, with some adding a “Bidengate” hashtag.